 In a synthetic GIC structure, the underlying investments are owned by the Master Trust and held in the trust for plan participants.
-The contract values of the synthetic GIC contracts including unsettled receivables and payables at December 31, 2018 and 2017 were \$122,852 and \$122,898, respectively.
+The contract values of the synthetic GIC contracts including unsettled receivables and payables at December 31, 2019 and 2018 were \$220,350 and \$122,890, respectively.

 In a separate account GIC structure, investments are in a segregated account of assets maintained by an insurance company for the benefit of the investors.
 The total return of the segregated account assets supports the separate account GIC return.
-The contract values of the separate account GIC including unsettled receivables and payables at December 31, 2018 and 2017 were \$101,580 and \$103,106, respectively.
+The contract values of the separate account GIC including unsettled receivables and payables at December 31, 2019 and 2018 were zero and \$101,580, respectively.

 Both synthetic and separate account GIC instruments have wrapper contracts that are purchased from an insurance company or bank.
 The wrapper contracts amortize the realized and unrealized gains and losses on the underlying fixed income investments, typically over the duration of the investments, through adjustments to the future interest crediting rate.
-The contract value assigned to the wrapper contracts at December 31, 2018 and 2017 was zero.
+The contract value assigned to the wrapper contracts at December 31, 2019 and 2018 was zero.